 Coney Island Park (Pulau Serangoon)

 This picturesque 50-hectare park is home to more than 80 species of feathered creatures including Baya Weavers, the Oriental Magpie-robin and parakeets, making it perfect for a day of bird-watching.
-Want to get a bit more active?
+Want to get active?
 Take a hike around Coney Island Park, on a bicycle or on foot.

 Coney Island Park, Pulau Serangoon